 We had a choice to wash down the lobster (and a killer chowder) with Keith’s Red Amber Ale, a Clancy’s Amber Ale (from Moosehead), and a Rickard’s Dark (made by Molson).
 As a passable porter the Rickard’s was actually the most interesting of the bunch, save for the Propeller.

 Okay, so, John Patch did not invent the Archimedes Screw.
 (Nor did Mrs. Archimedes.)
-The term is a colloquialism for a marine screw propeller, as Archimedes used a rotating screw as a mention of lifting water for irrigation.
+The term is a colloquialism for a marine screw propeller, as Archimedes used a rotating screw as a method of lifting water for irrigation.
 The principle was turned toward shipping in the early 1800’s, and one of the first demonstrations came in 1833 with an invention by Patch, a Yarmouth sea captain.

 But the SS Archimedes launched as the first steam-driven screw propeller vessel (with a design by Francis Pettit Smith) in England in 1835, and any credit Patch was due was already evaporating.
 He was never able to patent his design, and he eventually died in poverty in Yarmouth.